W ell, as you can tell from the title I’m sending out a lifeboat to all husbands whose wives are going through perimenopause.

 So, in the midst of our mood swings, we’re also trying to come to terms with the facts that our once physically attractive bodies (probably the one that attracted you to us in the first place) are betraying us and we just don’t feel attractive anymore.
 To you.
 To ourselves.
 To anyone.
 In short, our entire existence is beginning to get completely redefined.
 You might go buy yourself a little red corvette during this time.
 We eat chocolate and cry.

 She’s not doing it on purpose.
 It’s not you that she’s mad at it.
 Not really.
 It’s her body.
 Yes, it’s you, but it’s not you.
 Not really.
 It’s the dog but it’s not the dog.
 It’s everything and it’s not everything.
 All at the same time.
 It’s the universe.
 It’s hormones.
 Scary hormones.
 Yeah, crazy.
 I know.
 And that’s exactly how we feel.
 Crazy.

 Look, if you are here for understanding, and I think you are, then I applaud you.
 I know it’s hard for you.
 It’s hard for us too.
 Believe me.
 But, you have more power than you may think you do.
 Your wife could use a big hug during this time.
 She could use a few kind words.
-She could use a lack of judgement and offense on your part.
-Even if she doesn’t acknowledge those kind words, the hug and the lack of judgment and offense.
-Give it anyway.
+She could use a lack of judgment and offense on your part.
+Even if she doesn’t acknowledge those kind words, the hug and the lack of judgment and offense – give it anyway.
 It’s not going unnoticed, no matter what you think.

 And remember, no matter what she says, how she says it or how it makes you feel, it’s really, REALLY not about you.
 Give yourself and her a break too.
 Don’t take it personally.
 Just realize that if she had a terminal disease and acted like this, chances are you wouldn’t take it personally.
 You would understand, all the way down in one of those “philosophical, spiritual, existential” kinds of way, that she is dying and she’s fighting back.